Wyoming DUI & Criminal Defense Attorney

 One of only two Wyoming criminal defense attorneys to be named “Top 100 Criminal Trial Attorney” by The National Trial Lawyers in 2015, Kenneth received this honor again in 2016.
 Kenneth was also awarded the prestigious “Top 10 Attorney” award for the State of Wyoming by the National Academy of Criminal Defense Attorneys in 2015.
 In 2016 he was invited to become a member of the American Association of Premier DUI Attorneys.

-If you are charged with committing a crime, or if you are under investigation or are being accused of having committed a crime, having an experienced criminal defense attorney on your side makes all the difference.
+If you are charged with committing a crime having an experienced criminal defense attorney on your side makes all the difference.
 It is your future, your life, and your livelihood that is at risk.
-Don’t’ trust your future to chance, invest in it.
+Don’t trust your future to chance, contact Plains Law Offices!

 Exercise Your Rights

 When approached by law enforcement, many people are afraid to refuse to answer questions for fear the officer will think they are guilty.
 The flaw in this thinking is that the officer already believes you are guilty.
 It is his or her job to try to get you to admit guilt.
 The need to explain oneself is a natural human trait and officers are trained to exploit this.
 This is why it is critical to refuse to speak with law enforcement without an attorney present with you.

 Article 1 Section 4 of the Wyoming Constitution